Nourafl/MetooTicTac/README.md

 # Tic Tac Toe
-this project is a game for two players, who take turns marking the spaces in a 3×3 grid.
+This project is a game for two players, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

 The games take to values X and O .
 [Tic Tac Toe ](https://nourafl.github.io/MetooTicTac/)

 ### development :
-the games based on three functions
+the game based on three functions
 1. StartGame();
 2.  checkWinner();
 3.  restGame();